 Ameren Announces Energy Shut-Off Moratorium

-COLINSVILLE, Ill.-- Ameren Illinois announced Wednesday it will be suspending disconnections for the winter months through March 31, 2021.
+COLINSVILLE, Ill.-- Ameren Illinois announced that it will be suspending disconnections for the winter months through March 31, 2021.

 The moratorium on shutoffs is due to the forecasted colder weather coupled with the ongoing COVID-19 pandemic, according to a release from the energy supplier.
 Ameren says it is encouraging its customers who are experiencing financial challenges due to the pandemic to take steps to save energy and pay whatever they can afford in order to avoid falling too far behind on their energy bills.